Javascript is not enabled.

 Getty Images

-Given the increase in frequency and intensity of natural disasters these days, chances are it’s a case of when — not if — extreme weather will affect your life.
+Given the frequency and intensity of natural disasters these days, chances are it’s a case of when — not if — extreme weather will affect your life.

-With the increase in threats such as wildfires, drought, floods, hurricanes and tornadoes, the Federal Emergency Management Agency (FEMA) says emergency preparedness is critical to help protect your family, your home and your belongings.
+The Federal Emergency Management Agency (FEMA) says emergency preparedness is critical to help protect your family, your home and your belongings from a myriad of threats, such as wildfires, drought, floods, hurricanes and tornadoes.

 “We encourage everyone to be prepared year-round for any disaster, hazard or climate event,” says Jaclyn Rothenberg, FEMA’s director of public affairs.
 “Know what disasters and hazards could affect your area, how to get emergency alerts and where to go if you and your family need to evacuate.”
 Rothenberg says this requires having an evacuation plan and practicing it often.

-Tech can play an essential role in emergency preparedness.
-Here are some of the many helpful apps and gadgets available to help you get through natural disasters.
+Technology can play an essential role in emergency preparedness with helpful apps and gadgets to get you through a natural disaster

 Free apps to download

-• The American Red Cross offers numerous apps, including First Aid and Pet First Aid apps, a general Emergency app with a shelter finder, and Earthquake, Hurricane and Tornado apps tied to specific types of disasters.
-Each includes checklists, educational quizzes, emergency notifications and advice on what to do in a given emergency, such as how to handle food and water during a power outage.
+The American Red Cross offers numerous apps, including First Aid and Pet First Aid as well as a general Emergency app that lets you customize 40 different weather alerts like Earthquake, Hurricane and Tornado, along with a shelter finder, checklists, educational quizzes and advice on what to do in a given emergency.
+Example: how to handle food and water during a power outage.

-The Red Cross also offers add-ons for smart speakers that let you access info with your voice.
-For example, you could say, “Alexa, enable hurricane alerts by the American Red Cross” on an Amazon Echo device or “Hey, Google, talk to Red Cross blood donation” on a Google Nest speaker.
+The Red Cross also offers add-ons for smart speakers and smart displays that let you access info with your voice (Amazon calls these add-ons “Skills”).
+For example, you could say, “Alexa, enable Hurricane Alerts by the American Red Cross” on an Amazon Echo device or “Hey, Google, talk to Red Cross Blood Donation” on a Google Nest speaker.

-• Google Maps’ offline feature lets you select an area, even an entire city, to download and view on your smartphone if cell service or Wi-Fi is offline.
+Google Maps’ offline feature lets you select an area, even an entire city, to download and view on your smartphone if cell service or Wi-Fi is offline. iPhone users of Apple Maps now have access to its offline feature with the launch of iOS 17.

-Pro tip: Don’t forget that you can call 911 from your mobile phone even if you don’t have an active mobile plan.
+Pro tip: Don’t forget that you can call 911 using cell service from your mobile phone even if you don’t have an active mobile plan.
 Keep an old, deactivated phone in your emergency kit or your vehicle’s glove compartment, but make sure it’s charged.
-If it’s not, use your car charger.
-Just make sure you have the correct cable in the car.
+If it’s not, use your car charger but make sure you have the correct cable for the car in advance.

-If you have power and Wi-Fi but no cellular service, some apps let you make video and audio calls for help, including Facebook MesesengerGoogle DuoTextNow and WhatsApp Messenger.
+If you have power and Wi-Fi but no cellular service, some apps let you make video and audio calls for help, including Facebook MessengerGoogle DuoFaceTimeTextNow and WhatsApp Messenger.

 Low- and high-tech gadgets to have on hand